PhoeniX5971/sec_notes/05_authentication/Linker.baked.md

 - Time sync between server and client
 - Window time slot

-> Messing with the time can suffer different attacks, like DoS by changing the time, or even guessing the password by moving the time forwards and storing the generated OTP.
+> Messing with the time can allow different attacks, like DoS by changing the time, or even guessing the password by moving the time forwards and storing the generated OTP.

 ---